Making money decisions can be simple and rewarding if you have the right information presented in the right way.

 Heidi has worked in online media since 2010, primarily in the education space where she’s written and edited hundreds of articles on financial aid and scholarships, online education, various degree programs and careers to help students through the entire student lifecycle and beyond.
 She holds a BA from the University of California, Berkeley and lives in San Francisco, where a firm understanding of personal finance is key knowledge for survival.

 Grace has worked in online publishing since 2007, where she’s written and edited countless pieces of content on subjects ranging from women’s health to reviews of the latest pop hits.
-She holds a bachelor’s degree from the University of California, Berkeley and lives in Northern California with her husband and young son.
+She holds a bachelor’s degree from the University of California, Berkeley and lives in Vancouver, WA with her husband and young son.